Richard Harris, Ph.D.

 Leahey, T.H., & Harris, R.J.
 (2001).
 Learning and cognition.
 (5th ed.).
 Upper Saddle River NJ: Prentice-Hall.

 Some past doctoral students of Dr. Harris now work for the Federal Aviation Administration, Sprint Corporation, and Young and Rubicam Advertising.
-A majority are employed as college or university professors, at Park University, Delaware State University, University of Texas-Pan American, Christian Brothers University, Kansas Wesleyan University, University of North Carolina-Pembroke, Ferris State University, Michigan State University, University of Northern Iowa, Messiah College, and North Carolina Wesleyan College, among others.
+A majority are employed as college or university professors, at Park University, Delaware State University, University of Texas-Pan American, Christian Brothers University, Kansas Wesleyan University, Fort Hays State University, University of Texas-Brownsville, Ferris State University, Michigan State University, University of Northern Iowa, Messiah College, and North Carolina Wesleyan College, among others.

 In addition to research, Dr. Harris also supervises the Undergraduate Teaching Practicum, whereby outstanding undergraduate psychology majors may apply to be Teaching Apprentices in General Psychology.
 In this capacity they have full responsibility for teaching a recitation section of General Psychology once a week during a semester.